Last updated on January 10th, 2026 at 03:54 pm

 An organic substitute is Beneficial Nematodes.
 Most independent Garden centers will carry these beneficial insects.
 They are tiny microscopic insects that will eat grubs and other bugs that will damage or kill your roses.

-Powdery Mildew is a fungal disease and attacks roses that have been overwatered, planted under too much shade, or both!
+Powdery Mildew is a fungal disease that attacks roses that have been overwatered, planted under too much shade, or both!
 Cool nights and warm days will also add to the problem.
 Appearance is a white powdery film on leaves.

 What can you do?
 Spray with neem oil or sulfur on foliage…be sure to spray upwind and saturate the plant completely.
 It will normally take about 3 or 4 applications before the systems disappear.